QuanTomBit/MasteringC/README.md

 &nbsp;&nbsp;&nbsp;`statements`\
 `}`

+Older versions of C require that functions that have no parameters be declared with `void` in the parameter list instead of leaving it empty.
+Keep this in mind if compatibility with older C programs is necessary.

 **Function prototypes** are definitions of the functions used within a file.
 They are placed at the beginnning, typically between the lines declaring the included libraries and the main function or first functions defined.
 They are helpful for allowing the compiler to check for errors.\